-Mitu is the Director of Mind Blowing Films (MBF) a film production and distribution company specialising in the distribution of Indian films in Australia, New Zealand and Fiji.
-The company also provides local production support to Indian films shot in Australia MBF's sister company, Mind Blowing World, specialises in the distribution of quality local content to Australian, New Zealand and Fijian audiences.
+A business and communications Mitu is the Director of strategist, Louisa is Mind Blowing Films (MBF) passionate about working a film production and on the things that make distribution company a difference for people. specialising in the organisations and the distribution of Indian films wider community.
+She in Australia, New Zealand founded The Big Picture and Fiji.
+The company also Strategic Services after provides local production 20 years of working in support to Indian films the arts, international shot in Australia MBF's development and public sister company, Mind sector Louisa is now Blowing World, specialises called in by organisations in the distribution of to help with sensemaking quality local content to to set a new strategic Australian, New Zealand direction or when there is and Fijian audiences. a need to turn challenging content into something

-Director of the Indian Film Festival of Melbourne and also curates Australian films for various international film festivals in India.
+Mitu is the Founder and Director of the Indian Film Festival of Melbourne and also curates

+Australian films for various international film festivals in India.
 Mitu was recently appointed to the inaugural Advisory Board of the Centre for Australia India Relations to foster closer ties with India.